chaunceygardiner/weewx-rainrate/README.md

 is computed for each, and the largest rate is chosen.
 Rain rates are rounded to three decimals.

+Please not that this extension never manufactures a rain rate out of thin air.
+It simply chooses the interval for which to report the rate.
+That interval may be between 4 and 15 minutes, but whichever interval is chosen, this extension reports the hourly rain rate as computed by the formula `3600 * volume-of-rain-in-the-interval / number-of-seconds-in-the-interval`.

 ## Visualization

 The following graphs show the rain rate over the period of a 0.68" storm in Palo Alto, CA on December 1, 2022.